Batterii/eslint-config-ts/README.md

 ## Publishing

-To publish, simply run `npm version` with `major`, `minor`, or `patch`.
+To publish, first run `npm version` with `major`, `minor`, or `patch` as the first argument.
 When you do this, the following happens:

 1. The `preversion` script runs the linter and aborts if there are any errors.
 2. `npm version` updates the version field in `package.json`, creates a new commit for this change, and tags the commit with the version number.

-3. The `postversion` script runs `npm publish`.
+Next, run `npm publish`, which causes the following:

-4. The `prepublishOnly` script pushes the current branch and all tags.
+1. The `prepublishOnly` script pushes the current branch and all tags.
-5. Finally, `npm publish` publishes the new version to the registry.
+2. `npm publish` publishes the new version to the registry.

-Note that once step 5 has been completed, this process *cannot be undone*, so make sure you know what you're doing.
+Note that once `npm publish` has been completed, this process *cannot be undone*, so make sure you know what you're doing before running it.

 ### Concerning Version Numbers